zammad/zammad-documentation/install/update.rst

 Updating Zammad
 ***************

-..
-Note:: Please backup your Zammad instance before update!
-You can learn how to back up Zammad on :ref:`backup-and-restore`.
+.. note:: Please backup your Zammad instance before update!
+You can learn how to back up Zammad on :doc:`/appendix/backup-and-restore`.

 Source update
 =============